souradeepsingha/BookMyCab/README.md

 # BookMyCab - Ride Booking Application

-BookMyCab is a ride booking application that allows users to book cabs for their transportation needs.
-It is built using Java, XML, PHP, and MySQL.
-The application utilizes web server technologies for deployment and integrates with the Razorpay API for secure and seamless payments.
+BookMyCab is an Android ride booking application that allows users to book cabs for their transportation needs.
+The app is built using Java and XML for the frontend and utilizes web server technologies to deploy the backend, which is developed with PHP and MySQL.
+The Razorpay API is integrated for secure and seamless payments

 ## Features